ksaj/lispiness/README.md

 I'll add stuff here that I think is good for learning the Lisp language, but not stuff that you find repeated everywhere else.
 That's just repetitive and boring.
 And repetative.
 I've scanned a LOT of the so-called tutorials out there, and moved on because it is clear you could fully understand the content, yet be utterly inept at writing something useful that works - the antithesis of what Lisp offers.

 Don't expect anything practical here.
 It's just a few of the non-intuitive things I find, but seem to be missing from the tutorials and courses out there.
 Some of it is probably dead wrong.
+But that is part of learning, and of course I'll update and explain the bits I got wrong, too.

 # Crappy Resources